MISAO Project

 o MisV1339

 It seems to be a popular semi regular variable in a long term.
-But a minute-scale short term oscillation of 0.1 mag was also observed.
+But a minute-scale short term oscillation of 0.1-0.3 mag was also observed a few times.
 Time series photometry is encouraged.

 o MisV1436

 Optically violently variable quasar QSO B0133+47.
 It is recorded as a very faint object at 18-19 mag in the 20th century.
 However, it was so bright as 14 mag in 2007 November.
-Then it turned to fade out.
-It is 19.5 mag now in 2012 January, faintest in its history.
+Then it faded down to 19.5 mag in 2012 January, faintest in its history.
+It had been fainter than 17 mag since 2010, however, it brightened up to 15.66 mag in 2013 February.
+Now it turns to be faint as 18-19 mag.

 o MisV1441

 T Tau type variable, a young stellar object with an H-alpha emission in a star forming region.
-In this season, it brightened rapidly from summer to autumn, and reached up to 14.66 mag in late October.
-Such a bright state is after an interval of two years and four months from 2009 July.
-Short term variation is also detected.
+It brightened rapidly and reached up to 14.66 mag in 2011 autumn.
+It keeps around 15.5 mag with only a small variation recently in 2012.

 o MisV1443